berndporr/fir1/README.md

 with the function `lms_update(error)`.
 Set the learning_rate with `setLearningRate(learning_rate)`.

-This error signal is usally calcuated by subtracting the output of the filter from an input or desired signal, for example for artefact removal or system identification.
+This error signal is usually calculated by subtracting the output of the filter from an input or desired signal, for example for artefact removal or system identification.